destel/rill/README.md

 This is possible due to the channel and goroutine orchestration that library does under the hood.
 Rill's built-in functions manage worker pools internally, making the number of goroutines and allocations independent of the input size.

 Finally, rill is designed to be modular and extensible.
-Most functions take streams as input and return transformed streams as output, It's easy to create custom reusable higher-order operations and pipelines by combining existing ones.
+Most functions take streams as input and return transformed streams as output.
+It's easy to create custom reusable higher-order operations and pipelines by combining existing ones.